CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 If SSVC information is all timestamped appropriately, then an analyst can compare the timestamp to the current date and determine whether information is considered stale.
 The above rates are heuristic suggestions, and organizations may choose different ones.
 Any public repository of vulnerability information should keep a change log of when values change for each decision point, for each vulnerability.
-Vulnerability response analysts may or may not need to keep such change logs, but it would facilitate after-action reviews if responders keep such change logs.
+Vulnerability response analysts should keep such change logs as well.
+Similar to logging practices recommended for incident response [@nist800-61r2], such practices make the process less error-prone and facilitate after-action reviews.

 ## Development Methodology